swhite005/iris42-shift-bid/terms.md

-# HBPD Shift Bid — SMS Terms &amp; Conditions
+# Iris42 Shift Bid — SMS Terms &amp; Conditions

 _Last updated: August 3, 2026_

 ## Program

-The Huntington Beach Police Department (HBPD) "Shift Bid" SMS program sends text messages to department sergeants for internal shift-bid scheduling only.
-These messages contain no marketing or promotional content.
+Iris42 Shift Bid is a personal shift-scheduling tool operated by an individual (contact: iris42hb@gmail.com).
+It sends text messages only to colleagues who have voluntarily opted in, for coordinating work shift-bid selections.
+It is not affiliated with any employer, agency, or organization, and contains no marketing or promotional content.

 ## Consent

-By providing your mobile number to the department and agreeing on the department's employee consent form, you agree to receive shift-scheduling text messages from HBPD.
-This is voluntary and is not a condition of employment or of participating in the shift bid.
+You opt in voluntarily by providing your mobile number and agreeing to receive shift-bid text notifications.
+Participation is entirely optional; consent is not required for anything and can be withdrawn at any time.

 ## Message frequency

-Message frequency is low — typically about one message per sergeant per bid cycle, with only a few bid cycles per year.
+Message frequency is low — typically about one message per participant per bid cycle, with only a few bid cycles per year.

 ## Cost